telepat-io/telepat-io.github.io/app/views/markdown/roadmap.md

         *   Subscribing and unsubscribing to basic object channels
         *   Restricting access to object read/write based on user status (anonymous, authenticated, admin)
         *   CRUD for objects
+        *   Subscribing to channels using advanced filters (less than, greater than, equal to and text search operators)
+        *   Support for limits/offsets in object subscriptions
+        *   Allowing objects to have multiple owners and to be access-restricted to their owners
 *   The messaging queue layer, currently offering adapters for [Apache Kafka](http://kafka.apache.org) and [RabbitMQ](https://www.rabbitmq.com/).
 *   The aggregation queue layer, implemented using [](https://nodejs.org).
 Currently supports "replace" operations on object properties.
 *   The persistence layer, currently offering an adapter for [Elasticsearch](https://www.elastic.co/).